The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/workflows/onix_workflow_step_1.md

   1. Aggregate book product records into works records.
 Works are equivalence classes of products, where each product in the class is a manifestation of each other.
 For example, a PDF and a paperback of the same work.
   2. Aggregate work records into work family records.
 A work family is an equivalence class of works where each work in the class is just a different edition.
   3. Produce intermediate lookup tables mapping ISBN13 -> WorkID and ISBN13 -> WorkFamilyID.
-  4. Produce oaebu_intermediate tables that append work_id and work_family_id columns to different data tables with ISBN keys.
+  4. Produce intermediate tables that append work_id and work_family_id columns to different data tables with ISBN keys.

 [Link to Query](https://github.com/The-Academic-Observatory/oaebu-workflows/blob/develop/oaebu_workflows/workflows/onix_workflow.py)